rafaqz/DimensionalData.jl/docs/src/api/dimensions.md

 Dimensions.Dimensions
 ```

-Dimensions have a type-heirarchy that organises plotting and
+Dimensions have a type-hierarchy that organises plotting and
 dimension matching.

 ```@docs